RefAM: Attention Magnets for Zero-Shot Referral Segmentation: Noun Phrase and Spatial Bias Extraction

-We adopt the same preprocessing strategy as HybridGL~\citep{liu2025hybrid} to extract \emph{noun phrases} and \emph{spatial cues} from referring expressions.
-Following their approach, we parse each input sentence into object-centric noun phrases (e.g., ``the man'', ``a red car'') and spatial relations (e.g., ``left of'', ``behind'', ``top'').
+We adopt a preprocessing strategy using the spaCy library to extract \emph{noun phrases} and \emph{spatial cues} from referring expressions.
+Specifically, we parse each input sentence into object-centric noun phrases (e.g., ``the man'', ``a red car'') and spatial relations (e.g., ``left of'', ``behind'', ``top'').
 The noun phrases are then encoded with the text encoder and compared against diffusion-derived visual features, guiding attention toward semantically relevant regions.

 Spatial cues are incorporated as lightweight spatial priors.
 Relative relations (``left of the dog'') are modeled by comparing bounding box centroids of candidate regions, while absolute terms (``top left'', ``bottom right'') are mapped to normalized positional masks over the image grid.
-This procedure mirrors the spatial relationship guidance in HybridGL but operates directly on cross-attention features extracted from diffusion transformers.

-As shown in our ablation study (Table~\ref{tab:ablation_spatial_noun}), both components contribute complementary gains.
+As shown in our ablation study (Tab~\ref{tab:ablation_spatial_noun}), both components contribute complementary gains.
 Spatial bias alone improves localization accuracy, while noun phrase extraction enhances semantic alignment.
 When combined with our attention magnet mechanism, the two yield the strongest results across benchmarks.
 We further confirm this effect in video segmentation benchmarks (Table~\ref{tab:davis_am}), where the same preprocessing consistently benefits temporal grounding.